Relaxing9/commanditems-1/SECURITY.md

 ## Reporting a Vulnerability

-Make a new report in [Issue (Report a vulnerability)](https://github.com/Relaxing9/CommandItems/security/advisories/new) & it would be reviewed by a code manager.
+Make a new report in [Issue (Report a vulnerability)](https://github.com/Relaxing9/CommandItems/security/advisories/new)!
+A code manager will review the report.